Emacs Lisp: Write a Major Mode for Syntax Coloring

 Here's the code.

-Now, to run the code, Alt+x eval-buffer
+Now, Alt+x eval-buffer

 .

-[see Evaluate Emacs Lisp Code]
+〔see Evaluate Emacs Lisp Code〕

 .
 Here's the result: